 Should I always get three quotes for building work?

-Three quotes is a sensible minimum for any job over a couple of thousand pounds.
-It gives you a genuine comparison and helps you spot any outliers.
-If one quote is dramatically cheaper, that should raise questions rather than excitement.
+A quote that is dramatically cheaper than the others should raise questions, not excitement.
 A very low price often means corners will be cut, materials will be downgraded, or the builder has underestimated the job and will come back for extras later.
-Three quotes let you see the realistic price range.

 Related questions